 - reside in an institution such as a nursing facility; or

-- served through a Home and Community-Based Waiver, such as the ADvantage Waiver Program and In-Home Support Waiver Services.
+- served through a Home and Community-Based Waivers, such as the ADvantage Waiver Program and In-Home Support Waiver Services.

 - Not all types of AT devices can be purchased under Medicaid.
 OHCA will either purchase or rent DME that is prescribed by an approved medical provider and is medically necessary.